 As one can imagine, depersonalization/derealization disorder can cause significant emotional distress, as well as impairment in one's daily functioning.
 The disorder is associated with major morbidity and impairment occurs in both interpersonal and occupational spheres due to "...the hypoemotionality with others, subjective difficulty in focusing and retaining information, and a general sense of disconnectedness form life" (APA, 2022).
-You should have learned the following in this section:

 - Dissociative disorders are characterized by disruption in consciousness, memory, identity, emotion, perception, motor control, or behavior.
-They include dissociative identity disorder, dissociative amnesia, and depersonalization/derealization disorder. - Dissociative identity disorder is the presence of two or more distinct personality states or an experience of possession. - Dissociative amnesia is characterized by the inability to recall important autobiographical information, whether during a specific period (localized) or one's entire life (generalized). - Depersonalization/derealization disorder includes a feeling of unreality or detachment from oneself (depersonalization) and feelings of unreality or detachment from the world (derealization).
+They include dissociative identity disorder, dissociative amnesia, and depersonalization/derealization disorder. - Dissociative identity disorder is the presence of two or more distinct personality states or an

+- experience of possession. - Dissociative amnesia is characterized by the inability to recall important autobiographical information, whether during a specific period (localized) or one's entire life (generalized). - Depersonalization/derealization disorder includes a feeling of unreality or detachment from oneself (depersonalization) and feelings of unreality or detachment from the world (derealization).